brigadecore/brigade/README.md

 # Acid: Acme Continuous Integration and Deployment

-Acid is a native Kubernetes CI/CD system.
+Acid is designed to give you the ease of use of a hosted CI/CD solution, but running on your own Kubernetes cluster.
+And it's flexibile enough to accomodate sophisticated multi-step builds.

 Here's how it works:

 - You define an `acid.js` file in the root of your GitHub repository.
 - Add a GitHub hook pointing to your Acid server